The Commercial Drones Industry: Global Outlook 2019

 Stormbee engineers, designs and manufactures customised application solutions using UAV technology and 3D laser scanning.
 They recently partnered with Neolaser Solutions, a leader in laser solutions in Singapore, to expand their reach into the East Asian markets.

 SkyWatch is a US-Israeli drone insurance start up.
 They provide on-demand drone insurance, an affordable flight safety tool for commercial and recreational pilots.
 In 2018 they raise $2 million in seed funding and got certified as insurers in all 50 US states.

-Want a more in-depth insight into market developments, regulation, technology or companies to watch in 2019?
-Reach out to us to discuss more tailored studies.
+Want a more in-depth insight into the commercial drone industry around market developments, regulation, technology or companies to watch in 2019?

 This article covers merely a snippet of the trends in the commercial drone industry; it is by no means an exhaustive list of up and coming companies watch in 2019.

 DRONEII’s token social scientist, Millie has a BA in International Relations from King’s College London and an MSc from the University of Oxford.
 Earlier, she amongst other things researched Science & Tech policy for the NATO Parliamentary Assembly in Brussels.
 At DRONEII she particularly looks at drones and international development & global health projects.